tstillwell/appengine_multiblog/README.md

 * Commenting is built in to the site and does not require external services

-* Uses javascript for visual enhancements but degrades gracefully if users have javascript disabled
+* Uses javascript for enhancements but degrades gracefully with javascript disabled

 * Easily customizable with css and jinja2 templates